 CAREERS

 Thunder Valley CDC is always looking for creative, energetic and entrepreneurial people to join our team!
 We are constantly growing and looking to build out our team to meet the demands of our continued growth.
-If you are interested in applying to Thunder Valley CDC, send your cover letter and resume to jobs@thundervalley.org.
+If you are interested in applying to Thunder Valley CDC, send a completed application and resume to jobs@thundervalley.org.
+Include the position title in the subject line.

 -